bernardoms/busyflightAPI/README.md

 **Travix - Problem to be solved**

+**How To Run:**

+There is two options to run local.

+- First Option : go to deps folder then docker-compose up -d
+- Second Option: go to src/test/resources/wiremock then java -jar wiremock-standalone-2.26.0.jar --port=3002

 **Background:**

 BusyFlights is a flights search solution which aggregates flight results initially from 2 different suppliers (CrazyAir and ToughJet).
 A future iteration (not part of the test) may add more suppliers.